|

 ![]() |

-The "NEXT RIGHT" in the sign above
+The "NEXT RIGHT" in the sign bridge above

-is indicating the exit for Hamner Ave and Milliken Ave, just past the I-15
+was indicating the exit for Hamner Ave and Milliken Ave, just past the I-15

 button copy.